 Hetch Hetchy Valley

 After breakfast, shuttle to Hetch Hetchy Reservoir for our trek to Wapama Falls.
 Along this fascinating trek, listen as your guides tell you stories of John Muir’s time in Yosemite.
 He claims the Hetch Hetchy Valley was every bit as beautiful as Yosemite Valley until the 1920s; then the Tuolomne River was dammed to create a water supply for San Francisco.
-After lunch we will head out for another pleasant hike to a nearby waterfall with a beautiful pool at its base perfect for swimming.
+After lunch we will head out for another pleasant hike along the Tuolomne River on the lookout for the perfect swimming hole.
 Return back to the lodge for relaxation and then dinner.

-This morning, we shuttle to the trailhead of the Mist Trail.
+This morning, we shuttle to the trailhead of the Mist Trail in Yosemite Valley.
 A 3.3 mile hike takes us to the top of Vernal Fall, tackling 1,000 feet of elevation gain that includes an unforgettable stretch of steep stone steps in the midst of a waterfall.
-If the group feels up to it, we’ll continue on to Nevada Fall and hike back to where we started along the John Muir Trail.
-Later, we’ll transfer to Tenaya Lodge, your home for the next three nights.
-Continue your exploration of this amazing area tonight as you spend dinner and the rest of the evening on your own.
+Picnic lunch back in the valley.
+Later, we’ll transfer south towards Tenaya Lodge.
+On the way, we stop to take a two-hour horseback ride in the midst of 2,000 year-old redwood trees.
+Arrive to your home for the next three nights and continue your exploration of this amazing area tonight as you spend dinner and the rest of the evening on your own.